Hoq Cave

 The Hoq Cave or Hawk Cave (كهف حوق) is a limestone cave on the island of Socotra, Yemen.
 It is located in the Hala spot approximately 1.5 km from the north-eastern coast, facing the open sea to northeast.
 Clearly visible from the sea, but difficult to access, it is situated at an altitude of 350 m.
 The about-2-km-deep cave has a main passage with a mean width of 50 m and a mean height of 20 m.
 Sunlight reaches about 200 m from the entrance.
 The temperature is constant during the year and varies between 25 and 27 °C, with a humidity higher than 95%.

 All sorts of speleothems, where numerous endemic troglobionts are living, can be found along the way into the cave.

 A range of epigraphy from the 1st to the 6th century CE has been recorded in the back part of the cave, placing Socotra as a major hub in the overseas trading links in ancient times, where merchants from all coasts of the northern Indian Ocean were brought together.

 Protection

 The cave is a protected area under the law.
 To conserve the cave, a pathway has been constructed.
 The end of the cave is still under study for future archaeological investigations.
+In some occasions visitors started to feel chest pain, and some even vomit after going a little deeper into the cave.
+It is unclear what is the cause of this.